void-dragon/runjit/README.md

 aDict = { name: "the man" }

 // functions have no name, if you want lambdas with namse aka functions,
-// then store them in variable, like any other variable func = (a) => { print(a) }
+// then store them in a variable, like any other variable func = (a) => { print(a) }

 func(stuff)

-// ofcurse we have ifs
+// ofcourse we have ifs
 if 12 == 2 * 6 {
     print("should be 12")
 } else {